dosemu2/fdpp/README.md

 [report a bug](https://github.com/dosemu2/fdpp/issues).

 ## portability
-fdpp can work in any environment with STL/C++ runtime support.
+fdpp can work in any environment with STL/C++ runtime & minimal posix support.
-Requirements to the standard libraries are very small, far within the ISO standards.
-No posix or OS-specific APIs are used.
 The build requirements are in line with today's posix-compatible
 environments: you'll need the full stack of tools like bison, autoconf, sed etc. Additionally you'll need a clang tool-chain